 As the water flows from the upper tank, the heaviest of the minerals (iron, magnesium, and manganese) form the red layer of travertine.
 As the water goes over the waterfall and mixes with oxygen, more of the calcium and other minerals form the lower travertine in the thoroughfare stream.

 We try to maintain the upper two pools at a temperature of 103 to 105 degrees Fahrenheit and the big pool around 88 to 94 degrees.
-In the winter and cooler months the covers may be on the two upper pools.
-If so just pull the cover off and re-cover when you leave.

 Ready to start your vacation?
 Begin Here!